Omni-X-NFT/omni-x/README.md

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

-# How to deploy
+# How to deploy and test

-## deploy to rinkeby and bsct
+## Deploy to rinkeby and bsct
 - npx hardhat deployOmniX --network rinkeby
 - npx hardhat deployOmniX --network bsct
-## set trusted remote for ONFT, OFT
-- npx hardhat setTrustedRemote2 --network rinkeby --contract ONFT721 --src [ONFT721_ADDR_RINKEBY] --dst [ONFT721_ADDR_BSCT] --dstchain 97
+- npx hardhat prepareOmniX --network rinkeby
-- npx hardhat setTrustedRemote2 --network bsct --contract ONFT721 --src [ONFT721_ADDR_BSCT] --dst [ONFT721_ADDR_RINKEBY] --dstchain 4
+- npx hardhat prepareOmniX --network bsct

-- npx hardhat setTrustedRemote2 --network rinkeby --contract ONFT721 --src [ONFT1155_ADDR_RINKEBY] --dst [ONFT1155_ADDR_BSCT] --dstchain 97
+- npx hardhat linkOmniX --network rinkeby --dstchainid 97 --dstchainname bsct
-- npx hardhat setTrustedRemote2 --network bsct --contract ONFT721 --src [ONFT1155_ADDR_BSCT] --dst [ONFT1155_ADDR_RINKEBY] --dstchain 4
+- npx hardhat linkOmniX --network bsct --dstchainid 4 --dstchainname rinkeby

+## Test GhostlyGhosts with ONFT
+### Assumption
+- maker is on rinkeby
+- taker is on bsct
+- GhostlyGhosts NFT #1, #2 should be minted to maker before start to test on rinkeby

+### Test
-- npx hardhat setTrustedRemote2 --network rinkeby --contract ONFT721 --src [OFT_ADDR_RINKEBY] --dst [OFT_ADDR_BSCT] --dstchain 97
+- npx hardhat testOmniX --step make --tokenid 1 --nonce 1 --network rinkeby
-- npx hardhat setTrustedRemote2 --network bsct --contract ONFT721 --src [OFT_ADDR_BSCT] --dst [OFT_ADDR_RINKEBY] --dstchain 4
+- npx hardhat testOmniX --step take --tokenid 1 --network bsct

 # Deployed Contracts
 ## Rinkeby